Best Places to Stay in Iceland for All Budgets

 Hotel Ranga is about 1 ½ hours from Reykjavik.
 This is an option in Southern Iceland for those who are looking to spend more time in nature.

-If you’re visiting stargaze, see the Northern lights in December or spend time doing outdoor activities, this is the place for you.
+If you’re visiting to see the Northern Lights in December or spend time doing outdoor activities, this is the place for you.
 With the best of both worlds, you have access to the beautiful outdoors without having to rough-it.

 Renowned for their stargazing, they actually have a mini observatory on-site!
 Only 150 meters from the hotel, you can enjoy spectacular views from their telescopes.